-6.13 In any error situation, make the program either correct the problem or crash (not just fail).
+6.14 In any error situation, make the program either correct the problem or crash (not just fail).

 In Prolog, failing is not the same as crashing.
-Crashing here means calling the built-in predicate raise\exception/1 or, under the ISO Prolog standard, throw/1.
+Crashing here means calling the ISO Prolog standard built-in predicate throw/1.
 If the exception is not caught by the program, the program will terminate with an error.